adhiiisetiawan/corn-disease-recognition/README.md

 This project is suitable for individuals with an interest in agriculture and machine learning, and those looking to develop skills in image classification, Android app development, and disease detection

+## Prerequisites
+Before training the model and deploying the app, you will need to install the following dependencies:

+1. Python 3.6 or higher
+2. TensorFlow 2.0 or higher
+3. Android Studio 4.0 or higher [OPTIONAL]

 ## How to run

 If you want to retrain, you can following this step.